You would have heard people saying that avoid trans fats as much as possible.

 When you see “partially hydrogenated oil” or “hydrogenated oil” in the label, it means its trans fat.

-However, artificial trans fatty acid is the worst kind of dietary fatty acids.
+However, the artificial trans fatty acid is the worst kind of dietary fatty acids.

-While natural trans fatty acids are present in beef and dairy products.
-It accounts for only 2%-5% of the fatty acid content, which is a considerably very low amount.
+While natural trans fatty acids are present in beef and dairy products, it accounts for only 2%-5% of the fatty acid content, which is a considerably meager amount.

 Yes!
 Trans fat occurring naturally is healthy.